flux-framework/flux-workflow-examples/async-bulk-job-submit/README.md

 ## Python Asynchronous Bulk Job Submission

-Parts (a) and (b) demonstrate different implementations of the same basic use-case--- submitting large numbers of jobs to Flux.
+Parts (a) and (b) demonstrate different implementations of the same basic use-case---submitting large numbers of jobs to Flux.
 For simplicity, in these examples all of the jobs are identical.

 In part (a), we use the `flux.job.submit_async` and `flux.job.wait` functions to submit jobs and wait for them.
 In part (b), we use the `FluxExecutor` class, which offers a higher-level interface.
 It is important to note that